 The Floating Cinema is a bespoke cinema and events space on a functional canal barge based in London.
 Somewhere programmed the project from 2011, with 2015 being our final season.

 The Floating Cinema began as temporary commission to create a water-borne cinema space which would spend summer 2011 navigating the canals and waterways around the emerging Olympic Park in East London.
 Somewhere developed the programme of events and screenings for the cinema, thematically relating them to the geography and communities of the waterways.

+The 2011 project launched to a 400 strong audience, premiering Somewhere's Barging Through London (Again), a shot-for-shot remake of a historic London canal portrait with a specially commissioned sound track by Tim & Matthew Olden.
 For the design we worked with architects Studio Weave to customise an existing barge into a 12-seater cinema with bespoke interior.
 The cinema hosted intimate onboard screenings and discussions as well as providing a base for larger outdoor events at different locations on the waterways throughout summer 2011.
-The programme included new films made by local film-makers, historic archive screenings, tours by writers Iain Sinclair, Richard Mabey & Michael Smith and comedy performances by Holly Burn, Susie Donkin & Jemima Burrill.
+The programme included new films made by local film-makers, historic archive screenings, tours by esteemed writers Iain Sinclair, Richard Mabey & Michael Smith and comedy performances by Holly Burn, Susie Donkin & Jemima Burrill.

 In 2012 we were delighted to renew the project for the Legacy List, commissioning a new structure from architects Duggan Morris who won the competition we ran with the Architecture Foundation.
 Due to the new craft being built, programming that year was modest but included 'I was Here' with Fugitive Images.